What Alternative Learning Provision is, who it is for, where it is provided in Bristol.

 PAL System Provider Framework

-Use our pdf PAL System Provider Catalogue (914 KB) or search online for a provider by name, key stage or online provision using our Alternative Learning Provider Finder
+Search online for a provider by name, key stage or online provision using our Alternative Learning Provider Finder

 All full-time placements, including revolving door placements, into alternative provision should be agreed in advance by the Bristol Inclusion Panel (BIP).